Boost Your Immunity with Recommended Vaccines

 I’ve had several patients ask about the measles vaccine, since we’ve had outbreaks recently here in New Jersey.
 You only need the measles vaccine – which is delivered as part of the mumps, measles, and rubella vaccine (MMP) – if you’ve been exposed to the disease recently and a blood test confirms that you are at risk.

 There are additional vaccines that may be appropriate for you:

 - Hepatitis A: You may want to get the Hepatitis A vaccine if you frequently travel to countries where the disease is prevalent.

 - Human papillomavirus (HPV) vaccine: The CDC recommends the HPV vaccine for men and women before age 26.
 Two or three doses of the vaccine (depending on the patient’s age) can protect against cancers caused by the virus.

-As always, your doctor is your best source of information about what vaccines are right for you and your family.
+As always, your primary care doctor is your best source of information about what vaccines are right for you and your family.